Some links in this post may be affiliate links

 Clean the leaves by damp-wiping with a soft cloth to get rid of dusts as well as minimize pest and disease infestations.

-Tradescantia zebrina (Silver Inch Plant) is propagated in the beginning of the growing season by plant divison or from stem cuttings which you can root in water or in soil.
+Tradescantia zebrina is propagated at the beginning of the growing season, by plant divison or from stem cuttings, which you can root either in water or in soil. earn how to propagate Silver Inch Plant (Tradescantia zebrina).

-The main causes of brown leaves on your Tradescantia zebrina are inconsistent watering, soggy soil, and extreme temperatures.
+The main causes of brown leaves on your Tradescantia zebrina are inconsistent watering, soggy soil and extreme temperatures.

 Inconsistent watering: Do not water on a schedule.
 Water when the top 2-3 inches dry out.
 Never allow the soil to dry out completely.